Gossty/cse-15-lab-reports/lab-report-1-week-2.md

 ![Image](megaThing.png)

-I added "a line" in the file on local network and could add this change to **ieng6**.
+I added "a line" string in the file on local network and could add this change to **ieng6**.
+It took me 150 keystrokes in order to run this line, including all letters and function keys("shift", "control, "enter"): first open a terminal using the hot key shortcut described above, then type in the line and press enter.